eaobservatory/hedwig/doc/admin/tabulation_decision.rst

 .. image:: image/decision_edit.png

-The tabulation page will the be updated to show the new allocation rather than the original request.
+The tabulation page will then be updated to show the new allocation rather than the original request.

 .. image:: image/review_tabulation_updated.png